 You see, the Blues don’t have the reputation of being revolutionaries - but that’s exactly what they are.
-Mourinho was the first manager to really bring the 4-3-3 to England, while later, Conte was the first to win big with a three-at-the-back system; Chelsea are still the big influence for how to judge a prospective club owner and we owe plenty of our modern hire-and-fire culture to the way that Abramovich conducts business.
+Mourinho was the first manager to really bring the 4-3-3 to England, while later, Conte was the first to win big with a three-at-the-back system; Chelsea, for so long, were the big influence for how to judge a prospective club owner and we owe plenty of our modern hire-and-fire culture to the way that Abramovich conducted business.

 Make no mistake, Chelsea have had sides to rank alongside some of the greatest in history, despite their Russian windfall coming as recently as 2003.
 But which is the greatest Stamford Bridge team that the world has ever seen?